-- The cost of the initial 5 modules is $295, and includes their training kit, pool time, instructor fees, and all scuba equipment for five 2-hour training sessions.
+- The total cost of the initial course is $350, and includes their training kit, pool time, instructor fees, and all scuba equipment for five 2-hour training sessions.
 Parents are welcome to attend as well as to work with their kids and their material at home.
-Open Water certified parents are encouraged to participate (need their own gear or rent from us).
+Open Water certified parents are encouraged to participate, space permitting (need their own gear or rent from us).

-After completing the Demo Ranger level, students can become Scuba Ranger Club members ($50 year), and receive an official membership card.
+After completing the Demo Ranger level, students can become Scuba Ranger Club members ($50 year) and receive an official membership card.
 Kids become part of a network of Scuba Rangers, who can then swim together, talk about scuba, and go on field trips to aquariums or movies about ocean life.
 Scuba Rangers may then also specialize and learn many different types of scuba diving Specialties and earn their Scuba Ranger Intermediate, Advanced and Master Ranger certifications.

 Continuing Ranger Club training and other activities are typically charged at $30 per (hr) event, depending on the activity.This covers use of pool, scuba equipment, and leader fees.
 Such events are for advancement training beyond Demo Ranger.
 Parent led non-diving club events are at no cost other than child’s expenses covered by their parents for the event, e.g. movie tickets etc. Parents are encouraged to sponsor club events.